disurp/disurp/README.md

 - 👋 Hi, I’m disruble
 - 👀 I’m interested in pneumonia patients
-- 🌱 I’m currently learning Kyrgystan national language
+- 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on numerous war crimes
-- 📫 How to reach me disrupt#0001
+- 📫 How to reach me discord: disrupt#0001

 <!---
 disurp/disurp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.